OmniSaleGmbH/lalalai/api-v0(deprecated)/readme.md

 In 2020, we developed a unique neural network called **Rocknet** using 20TB of training data to extract instrumentals and voice tracks from songs.
 In 2021, we created Cassiopeia, a next-generation solution superior to Rocknet that allowed improved splitting results with significantly fewer audio artifacts.

 Starting as a 2-stem splitter, LALAL.AI has grown significantly during 2021.
 In addition to **vocal and instrumental**, the service was enhanced with the capability to extract musical instruments – **drums, bass, acoustic guitar, electric guitar, piano, and synthesizer**.
-As a result of this upgrade, LALAL.AI became the [world's first 8-stem splitter](https://www.lalal.ai/blog/lalal-ai-adds-the-8th-stem-for-separation-synthesizer/).
+As a result of this upgrade, LALAL.AI became the [world’s first 8-stem splitter](https://www.lalal.ai/blog/lalal-ai-adds-the-8th-stem-for-separation-synthesizer/).
 In the same year, we also presented [business solutions](https://www.lalal.ai/business-solutions/), enabling owners of sites, services and applications to integrate our stem-splitting technology into their environments via API.

 Only available in English prior to 2021, LALAL.AI was translated into 7 other languages – Chinese, French, German, Italian, Japanese, Korean, and Spanish.
 Furthermore, we added new payment methods to make LALAL.AI easier to acquire and more accessible to people worldwide.